icarusgk/cs50w-final-project/README.md

 I created store `getters` for order to retrieve the minutes and seconds from the `currentTimer.timer` and the `formattedTime` for displaying the time in the pages tab title in the format of `mm:ss`

 As the final part of the store I have the timer actions to set a timer to the data passed, setting a timer to a new mode, decrementing a second from the `currentTimer`, setting the next timer based on the `sessions` and `current` state variables, setting the timer to the default one declared at the top, and setting a timer based on the passed name.
-I use most of these methods in the `Timer.vue` component.
+I use most of these methods in the `TheTimer.vue` component.

 ### 📂 `types/`